Logo

 What it looks like

-Your customer sees two separate conversation threads on their phone, both from your Roezan phone number:
+The user sees two separate conversation threads on their phone, both from your Roezan phone number:

-• Thread A - sender shown as +1 (XXX) XXX-XXXX (with country code)
+• Thread A (SMS) - sender shown as +1 (XXX) XXX-XXXX (with country code)

 Why this happens